Burhan-Ul-Haq/BanoQabil-3.0-Python-Course/Final-Term Project/README.md

 + Setting Goals: Users can set goals for their Exercises with this feature.
 + Dieting Planning: This feature gives Users a Chance to set their Diet Plan for a Particular Exercise and Never Miss their Calorie Count.
 + Prioritize Exercises: This feature helps users prioritize their exercises to improve their focus on particular Exercises.
-+ Fitness Challenge: The Program Generates a Challenge that helps Users train more.
++ Fitness Challenge: The Application Generates a Challenge that helps Users train more.